jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 You may find this domain to be more technical than others, and if you have experience working in a security engineering role you likely have an advantage; if not, allocate extra time to this domain to ensure you have a good understanding of the topics

-- **Advanced Encryption Standard (AES)**: uses the Rijndael algorithm and is the US gov standard for the secure exchange of sensitive but unclassified data; AES uses key lengths of 128, 192, and 256 bits, and a fixed block size of 128 bits, achieving a higher level of security than the older DES algorithm
+- **Advanced Encryption Standard (AES)**: uses the Rijndael symmetric algorithm and is the US gov standard for the secure exchange of sensitive but unclassified data; AES uses key lengths of 128, 192, and 256 bits, and a fixed block size of 128 bits, achieving a higher level of security than the older DES algorithm
 - **Algorithm**: a mathematical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
 - **Argon2**: a secure key derivation and password hashing algorithm designed to protect against brute-force and side-channel attacks; it was the winner of the Password Hashing Competition in 2015 and is considered highly secure and efficient, especially for systems requiring robust password protection
 - **ASLR**: Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory